 Alopecia Areata Hair Loss Cause Symptom & Treatments: Alopecia hair loss is an autoimmune disease that causes hair loss; it completes baldness, Nu Hair of TX guide how to get your hair back.
 This information is not a substitute for the medical advice, diagnosis, or treatment of a health care provider and or examination and assessment of a patient’s specific and unique circumstances.

-Alopecia Areata Disease
+Alopecia Areata Hair Loss

 Alopecia Areata is a progressive autoimmune skin disease.
 According to the National Alopecia Areata Foundation: